 “We’re looking for something that would be… umm, team-building– but fun too.”
 This is what the organizer told me over the phone a month ago when they were planning the trip.

 I hear this kind of comment from so many event coordinators and business leaders.
-“Teambuilding” is said almost as a requirement for getting a staff outing approved for budget but what we really mean is a fun day out of office- right?
+“Teambuilding” is said almost as a requirement for getting a staff outing approved for the budget but what we really mean is a fun day out of office- right?
 Okay, so how can we accomplish both challenge and fun in one outing?
-I believe the correct approach is to better understand what the true nature of teambuilding is and how that can be customized to fit each group’s specific needs and the makeup of the team.
+I believe the correct approach is to understand better what the true nature of team building is and how that can be customized to fit each group’s specific needs and the makeup of the team.